heidre/projectDesign/discards/index.md

 <b>Tweeting</b><br>

 Because our code operates within a browser pop-up window, TwitterDev's official code for embedding a share-to-twitter function in a webpage does not entirely translate to our extension.
-Consequently, we have had to adapt the code for our extension, although we are still working on sharing and embedding urls in a pregenerated tweet.
+Consequently, we have had to adapt the code for our extension.